 Early Origins of the Appaletoom family

 The surname Appaletoom was first found in Lancashire at Widness with Appleton, a township, in the parish and union of Prescot, hundred of West Derby.
 The estate of Widness with Appleton was once held by the family but was lost under tragic circumstances.
 "Appleton gave name to an ancient family, the last of whom left two children under the guardianship of one Hawarden, who was reported to have murdered them.
 The estate afterwards belonged to the Gellibrands, who succeeded the Hawardens."

 Some of the first records of the name include John de Appelton who represented York in the parliament in the reign of Edward II and William Appleton who was sheriff of that city in the reign of James II.

 The Hundredorum Rolls of 1273 include: Thomas de Appelton in Oxfordshire; and Wydo de Appelton in Yorkshire.
 The Yorkshire Poll Tax Rolls of 1379 list Willelmus de Appilton.

 Further north in Scotland, one of the first records there was Robert de Aplinden or Aplintoune in Annandale who forfeited his lands in the reign of Robert Bruce.
 Later Robert de Aplinton or Appylton had a charter of land in the burgh of Invemys from Robert II in 1378.

 Early History of the Appaletoom family

 This web page shows only a small excerpt of our Appaletoom research.
-Another 147 words (10 lines of text) covering the years 1650, 1654 and 1650 are included under the topic Early Appaletoom History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1650, 1654 and 1650 are included under the topic Early Appaletoom History in all our PDF Extended History products and printed products wherever possible.

 Appaletoom Spelling Variations

 Appaletoom has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Appleton, Apelton, Apleton, Appletown, Apylton and others.

 Early Notables of the Appaletoom family (pre 1700)

 Another 42 words (3 lines of text) are included under the topic Early Appaletoom Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Appaletoom family to Ireland
+Migration of the Appaletoom family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Appaletooms to arrive on North American shores: Richard Appleton settled in Virginia in 1622; and Richard Appleton settled in that same estate in 1635; Francis settled in Maryland in 1774; Mary Appleton settled in 1734.